Myrtle–Willoughby Avenues station: Station layout

+Entrance at Myrtle Ave, beside a playground.

 This underground station has two tracks and two side platforms.
 Both platforms have a light green trim line on a dark green border that is cut up into numerous sections due to the large mosaic name tablets, which read "MYRTLE - WILLOUGHBY AV." on two lines in white sans serif lettering on a dark green background and a light green border.
 There are small tile directional signs in white lettering on a black background pointing to fare control below the name tablets, and station name signs in the same style run below the trim line, alternating between "MYRTLE" and "WILLOUGHBY".
 Vent chambers are located on the tile wall.
 Both platforms have blue I-beam columns at regular intervals with alternating ones having the standard black station name plate in white lettering.

 Exits

 The platforms each have one same-level fare control area at their north ends.
 The one on the Church Avenue-bound side has a bank of three turnstiles, token booth, and staircase going up to the northwest corner of Marcy and Myrtle Avenues.
 The one on the Queens-bound side is unstaffed, containing two High Entry/Exit turnstiles, one exit-only turnstile, and a short double-wide staircase that goes up to a short landing before a standard perpendicular staircase goes up to the northeast corner of Myrtle and Marcy Avenues.
 Two staircases on both platforms adjacent to fare control go down to a crossunder to allow a free transfer between directions.

 Both platforms formerly had another same-level entrance/exit at their south ends and directional signs indicate they led to Willoughby Avenue.
 The spaces are blocked with chain link fences and some of the single street staircases on each side remain intact.